NHSDigital/integration-adaptor-gp2gp-requesting/OPERATING.md

 The adaptor checks incomplete transfers periodically, at a default frequency of every six hours.
 However, this is configurable via the environment variable `TIMEOUT_CRON_TIME`.

+Should you wish to specify a maximum timeout period (in seconds), thus bypassing the above logic, you may specify the value in the `migrationTimeoutOverride` environment variable.

-For more configuration see the [Migration timeout variables](#migration-timeout-variables) section.
+For more configuration options see the [Migration timeout variables](#migration-timeout-variables) section.

 ## Adaptor behavior during dependent component downtime